 These are actual examples of HR Mistakes made by Employers in Hair and Beauty Salons.
-Seven HR horror stories that have cost salon owners over £78000 and, in some cases, damaged their reputation.
+Some HR horror stories that have cost salon owners over £78000 and, in some cases, damaged their reputation.

 - 11 months after starting her job in a local beauty salon an employee told her boss she was pregnant.
-She suffered very bad morning sickness, the salon owner dismissed her telling her “you’re not dismissed I’m just letting you go”.
+She suffered very bad morning sickness.
+So, the salon owner dismissed her telling her “you’re not dismissed I’m just letting you go”.
 The employee received £12 000 compensation.

 - A hair salon owner allowed a stylist to work in her salon on a self-employed basis.
 The self-employed stylist refused to arrive for work 30 minutes before the salon was due to open.
 On the basis that the self-employed stylist was self-employed, the salon owner advised her that she no longer needed her services.
-The self-employed stylist took the salon owner to an employment tribunal, won her case that she was not self-employed but was in fact an employee who had been unfairly dismissed.
-She won and was awarded £5000 for unfair dismissal.
+The self-employed stylist took the salon owner to an employment tribunal.
+She won her case because she was not self-employed.
+As she was in fact an employee who had been unfairly dismissed.
+Therefore, she won and was awarded £5000 for unfair dismissal.

-- A trainee hairdresser was awarded £ 20 500 compensation from her salon owner employer for months of sexual and racial harassment including him deliberately dropping his comb and forcing the trainee to bend down to pick it up.
+- A trainee hairdresser was awarded £ 20 500 compensation from her employer for months of sexual and racial harassment.
+Including him deliberately dropping his comb and forcing the trainee to bend down to pick it up.

-- A male hairdresser whose manager called him a “faggot” because he “worked in a hairdressers and that made him gay” is appealing the compensation of £ 5 000 on the grounds that it is insufficient.
+- A male hairdresser whose manager called him a “faggot” because he “worked in a hairdressers.
+Apparently, that made him ‘gay’.
+Therefore, he is appealing the compensation of £ 5 000 on the grounds that it is insufficient.

 - A salon owner was fined £589 for failing to pay an employee the National Minimum Wage.

-- A Muslim woman suing a hair salon owner for refusing to employ her because of her headscarf has doubled her claim for damages to £ 35000 after receiving hate mail.
+- A Muslim woman sued a hair salon owner for refusing to employ her because she wore a headscarf.
+She has doubled her claim for damages to £ 35000 after receiving hate mail.

 - A hairstylist claimed her life was made a misery because colleagues laughed at her dyslexia.
 No decision has yet been made on any compensation in this case.